-If you have ever been through one of my online bootcamps, then you know that I am a stickler for one particular rule: stay off the scale.
+If you have ever been through the FASTer Way to Fat Loss®, then you know that I am a stickler for one particular rule: stay off the scale.
 While this may seem like a strange rule for a fitness program, my reasons behind it are important for clients to understand.

 The scale shows weight loss, not fat loss.